AkashMondal1998/Machine_learning/README.md

-### Forward pass and loss calucation using minigrad
+### Defining and training of a neural network using MiniGrad
 ``` python
 from minigrad import Tensor
 import minigrad.nn as nn